fpw/avitab/README.md

 ### General
 When hovering over the edges of the tablet from a short distance, X-Plane will display green bars around the tablet.
 The _upper_ bar can be used to grab the window and move it around inside the cockpit.
-The other bars can be used to resize the tablet - however, resizing is _not supported_ so please do not try it.

 ### Charts Viewer
 The charts viewer displays PDF files inside the charts/ subdirectory of the plugin directoy.
 You can add your charts there, including subdirectories.

-### Clipboard
-This app displays the textual contents of your clipboard, if any.
-This can be used to transfer flight plans from a website into VR via your clipboard.

-### Clock
-The upper right of the tablet features a clock that displays your computer's time in case you are simulating a different time and still want to keep track of the real life outside.

 ## Limitations

-* There is a bug in the current beta version of X-Plane (b3) where dragging does not work with the VR controllers.
-  Using panning gestures is therefore not possible right now.
-When using AviTab outside VR, this works.
-* Resizing the tablet is not supported.
 * PDFs containing [CJK fonts](https://en.wikipedia.org/wiki/List_of_CJK_fonts)
   or ancient fonts such [Linear B](https://en.wikipedia.org/wiki/Linear_B) are not supported.
   This is mainly due to font sizes - a version containing all fonts would be 40 Megabytes in size.